About Jinwon

 In Long Island City, New York

-Jinwon Kim, Ph.D. is an Assistant Professor of Sociology in the Department of Social Science at CUNY City Tech.
-She will start a new tenure-track position in the Department of Sociology at Smith College in Fall 2024.
-She was a Visiting Assistant Professor in sociology at Hamilton College, Hobart and William Smith Colleges and Oberlin College.
+Jinwon Kim, Ph.D. is an Assistant Professor of Sociology in the Department of Sociology at Smith College in Northampton, MA.
+Prior to this position, she was a tenure-track Assistant Professor at New York City College of Technology, City University of New York, and a Visiting Assistant Professor of Sociology at Hamilton College, Hobart and William Smith Colleges, and Oberlin College.

-Kim’s research explores themes of urban sociology, transnational and global sociology, migration, Asian and Asian American studies, and consumption.
+Jinwon’s research explores themes of urban sociology, race and ethnicity, Asian and Asian American studies, transnational and global sociology, migration, and consumption.
 Her first monograph, The Koreatown in Manhattan: Branding Korea and Consuming Ethnicity in the Global Economy (under contract with NYU Press, expected in 2025), unpacks these questions by investigating how Korea’s nation branding strategy on Korean food projects and pop culture shape Manhattan’s Koreatown into a unique kind of ethnic enclave, which she calls a “transclave.”

 Kim’s works appear in City& Community, The International Journal of Cultural Policy, and CUNY Forum.
 She is also editor with Soo Mee Kim and Stephen Suh for Koreatowns: Exploring the Economics, Politics, and Identities of Korean Spatial Formations, an edited volume on global Koreatowns, was published in 2020.